donny/raven/README.md

 - [`cli.ex`](https://github.com/donny/raven/blob/master/lib/raven/cli.ex) that does CLI parsing and processing.
 - [`table_formatter.ex`](https://github.com/donny/raven/blob/master/lib/raven/table_formatter.ex) that prints a table for the results.
 - [`github_issues.ex`](https://github.com/donny/raven/blob/master/lib/raven/github_issues.ex) that fetches the data from GitHub and handles the response.

-The whole file can be seen below:
+The whole file of `github_issues.ex` can be seen below.
+It is so simple and elegant!

 ```elixir
 defmodule Raven.GitHubIssues do